Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/DB-ODS/README.md

 [1.0.0](https://github.com/Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/blob/main/DB-ODS/Dockerfile)

 ## Image Variants
-The only supported image at this time is an Alpine implementation using [PostgreSQL 11](https://hub.docker.com/_/postgres).
+The only supported image at this time is an Alpine-based implementation using [PostgreSQL 11](https://hub.docker.com/_/postgres).

 `edfialliance/ods-api-db-ods:<version>`